caolan/async/README.md

 __Arguments__

-* `tasks` - An object literal (containing named functions) or an array (of requirements, with the function itself the last item in the array).
-The key used for each function or array is used when specifying requirements.
+* `tasks` - An object.
+Each of its properties is either a function or an array of requirements, with the function itself the last item in the array.
+The object's key of a property serves as the name of the task defined by that property, i.e. can be used when specifying requirements for other tasks.
   The function receives two arguments: (1) a `callback(err, result)` which must be called when finished, passing an `error` (which can be `null`) and the result of the function's execution, and (2) a `results` object, containing the results of the previously executed functions.